jupyterlite/jupyterlite/docs/howto/configure/advanced/offline.md

 for this is the configuration used for the JupyterLite demo website:
 [jupyter_lite_config.json][lite-demo-config]

-The relevant part is the `piplite_urls` which looks like the following:
+The relevant part is the `piplite_urls` list which looks like the following:

 ```json
 "piplite_urls": [